-Kitchen countertops are where we throw our bag when we come home, prep and mix for baking, chop up vegetables for dinner, sit our child who needs a bandage, entertain, spill, and clutter with stuff from everyday life.
+Kitchen countertops are where we place our groceries, prep and mix for baking, chop up vegetables for dinner, sit our child who needs a bandage, entertain, spill, and clutter.
 They must be beautiful, functional and durable!

 More than just the work horse of the kitchen, they also complete the design and style of your kitchen.